 (Petunia sp.)

-Petunias do just fine in fairly hot or sunny conditions but as I cover in another post, you will need to keep them watered when the soil is dry through the top inch of soil.
-Hopefully you’ll have 8 hours of sun for your petunias, though they can manage fine with five or six.
+Petunias do just fine in fairly hot or sunny conditions but as I cover in another post, you will need to keep them watered when the soil is dry through the top inch.

 2 – Lavender